 Developing ASP.NET MVC Web Applications in Cape Town

 In this course, students will learn to develop advanced ASP.NET MVC applications using .NET Framework 4.5 tools and technologies.
 The focus will be on coding activities that enhance the performance and scalability of the Web site application.
 ASP.NET MVC will be introduced and compared with Web Forms so that students know when each should/could be used.
 This course will also prepare the student for exam 70-486.
-2KO Africa provides IT consulting, Technical services and top-of-the-line IT training for multiple vendors.
-Our best-of-breed computer courses are offered either as instructor led classes or as online e-learning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.
+2KO is an IT consulting and training company, offering both business services and multi-platform training.
+2KO Africa's wide range of computer courses are available as full time classes, or as online learning, enabling 2KO students the opportunity to study courses online world-wide, to ensure students have access to the best training possible.

 This course is intended for professional web developers who use Microsoft Visual Studio in an individual-based or team-based, small-sized to large development environment.
 Candidates for this course are interested in developing advanced web applications and want to manage the rendered HTML comprehensively.
 They want to create websites that separate the user interface, data access, and application logic.